Delta buys Virgin Atlantic stake to boost London access

 MARKET SHARE POTENTIAL

-For Delta, the second-largest U.S. airline by revenue after United, the deal could boost its transatlantic market share by drawing more customers who pay higher fares at London's Heathrow, a lucrative hub where landing slots are generally hard to acquire.
+For Delta, the second-largest U.S. airline by revenue after United Continental (UAL.N), the deal brings the potential to boost its transatlantic market share by drawing more customers who pay higher fares at London's Heathrow, a lucrative hub where landing slots are generally hard to acquire.

-"The move gives Delta access to a critical game piece in the corporate travel arena--London Heathrow," Buckingham Research analyst Dan McKenzie said in a note to clients.
-He said the lack of access at Heathrow has hurt Delta's ability to win corporate accounts.

-Delta and Virgin will operate nine daily round-trip flights from Heathrow to New York's John F Kennedy and Newark Liberty airports.
-That compares with three currently for Delta alone.
-McKenzie wrote those nine New York area flights could allow Delta to lure more business travellers "presumably at AMR's expense."

 Heathrow, Europe's busiest airport, is operating at close to full capacity after Britain's coalition government blocked its expansion in 2010.